Quickback Docs

 Email OTP (with AWS SES)

-Quickback wires the Better Auth Email OTP flow to AWS SES.
-When emailOtp is enabled, the compiler emits the SES plugin and combo-auth email flow (magic link + OTP).
+Quickback wires the Better Auth Email OTP flow to your email provider.
+When emailOtp is enabled, the compiler emits an OTP-only sign-in email — a six-digit code, no magic-link companion.

 Enable in config: